pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 ```
 {{% /columns %}}

-The struc...endstruc pair of macro create a list of symbols: st_dev, st_ino...
+The `struc`...`endstruc` pair of macro create a list of symbols: st_dev, st_ino...
 And each symbol is located at the relative offset of the member of the structure.

 It also define the symbol stat_size, by concatenating the struct name with _size.